Does exercise in early pregnancy cause miscarriages?

 - Do you generally feel healthy and positive about your pregnancy?

 - Did you exercise before you became pregnant?

 - Have you had any complications with your previous pregnancy or with your current pregnancy?

-Once you have honest answers for all the questions, you will need to consult your doctor and discuss an exercise program that suits your condition.
+Once you have honest answers for all the questions, you will need to consult a doctor on MediBuddy and discuss an exercise program that suits your condition.

 What forms of exercises are ideal for me during pregnancy?